The Shanghai skyline is one of the most recognisable in the world.

 You can travel under the river via the Bund Sightseeing Tunnel, through a maze of neon lights and lasers.
 From the Bund the tunnel is convenient, however ferries are cheap and a more interesting way to get across.
-The metro can get you back to your hotel.
+The Shanghai Metro can get you back to your hotel.

 The camel-back Shanghai Waibaidu Bridge (Garden Bridge) at the northern end of the Bund is over a century old and links the past with the present.
 It’s a popular spot for wedding photos.

-Water towns offer a glimpse of an ancient China and are within easy reach of central Shanghai.
+China’s tranquil water towns offer a glimpse of the past, and there are several within easy reach of central Shanghai.
 Xitang is less commercial and less crowded than the more popular Zhouzhuang Water Town.
 Wooden buildings jut out over canals, while ornate bridges allow you to explore with ease.

 Top cultural experiences in Shanghai